SpiderGlider/sm3tools/README.md

 5. Inject the modified audio into the PCSSB by running `sm3tools <path to copied PCSSB file> <path to modified audio>`
 6. Modified PCSSB will be where the copied PCSSB file is with "-mod" at the end of the file name

+## Caveats

+* Currently, this program does not allow replacing audio with higher file sizes than what is in the PCSSB.
+This is because doing so alters the offsets of FSB files after the file that is replaced, which prevents them from playing properly in-game.
+* The program does not currently validate the modified audio apart from checking its total size.